jonnonz1/nz-statute-book/acts/public/1989/radiocommunications-act-1989.md

 (2) An infringement notice may be served—
   (a) by attaching an infringement notice, or a copy of an infringement notice, to the equipment to which the notice relates; or
-  (b) by delivering it personally to the person who appears to have committed the infringement offence; or (c) by sending it by post addressed to that person at that person's last known place of residence or business.
+  (b) by delivering it personally to the person who appears to have committed the infringement offence; or (c) by sending it by post addressed to that person at that person's last known place of residence or business; or (d) by sending it to an electronic address of the person in any case where the person does not have a known place of residence or business in New Zealand.
-(3) For the purposes of the Summary Proceedings Act 1957, an infringement notice sent to a person by post under subsection (2)﻿(c) is deemed to have been served on the person when it would have been delivered in the ordinary course of post.
+(3) For the purposes of the Summary Proceedings Act 1957, unless the contrary is shown,— (a) an infringement notice sent to a person by post under subsection (2)﻿(c) is to be treated as having been served on the person when it would have been delivered in the ordinary course of post; and
+  (b) an infringement notice sent to a valid electronic address under subsection (2)﻿(d) is to be treated as having been served at the time the electronic communication first enters an information system that is outside the control of the Secretary or the authorised person.
 (4) Every infringement notice must be in the prescribed form and must contain the following particulars:
   (a) such details of the alleged infringement offence as are sufficient fairly to inform a person of the time, place, and nature of the alleged offence:
   (b) the amount of the infringement fee for that offence: